 Sometimes, other structures may be damaged at the same time, such as another knee ligament or a dislocation.

-Most PCL knee injuries are usually grade 1 or 2 and will heal naturally by themselves without the need for surgery.
-With grade 3 injuries, surgery is often required.
+So how long does it take to recover from a PCL tear?
+Most PCL knee injuries are usually grade 1 or 2 and will heal naturally by themselves without the need for surgery within a few weeks.
+With grade 3 injuries, surgery is often required and it can take months to make a full recovery.

 With a grade 1 and 2 PCL injury, recovery usually takes 6-12 weeks.
 Treatment usually consists of: